Ayaan7345/Ayaan_KB/pages/Section 6 OSI Layer 3.md

 		- goes to **one** host
 		- ![image.png](../assets/image_1688345342272_0.png)
 	- Multicast
-		- is sent to one copy of a packet to multiple hosts on the #networking
+		- is sent to one copy of a packet to multiple hosts on the #network
 		- ![image.png](../assets/image_1688345578865_0.png)
 	- Broadcast
-		- is sent to the entire #networking
+		- is sent to the entire #network
 		- routers do not forward broadcast traffic
 		- ![image.png](../assets/image_1688345398094_0.png){:height 390, :width 681}
 - How to count in bianary